 In order to qualify for Income Protection for NHS medical professionals, you would need to:

-- Work in a medical profession in the UK, with a sick pay entitlement that exactly matches the NHS sick pay structure
+- Work in a medical profession in the UK, with a sick pay entitlement that exactly matches the NHS sick pay structure and how sick leave works

 - Be registered, or provisionally registered, with the General Medical Council, Nursing and Midwifery Council or General Dental Council